czbiohub/bam2fasta/paper/paper.md

 # Summary

-Next generation sequencing such as Drop-Seq [McCarroll:2015], 10x Genomics and other microfluidics platforms are making leaps over the last decades in the amount of data it can sequence in parallel.
+Single-cell RNA sequencing such as Drop-Seq [McCarroll:2015], 10x Genomics and other microfluidics platforms are making leaps over the last decades in the amount of data it can sequence in parallel.
 Droplet microfluidics allows Cell Barcodes (CB) with their RNA transcripts, labeled by unique molecule identifiers (UMIs) to be sequenced simultaneously with many other cell barcodes of a homogenized tissue.
 After alignment, the cell barcodes are demultiplexed and whole sequencing run is stored as a binary alignment map file type known as a `.bam` file [Li:2009].
 As the demultiplexing occurs after alignment in every single-cell RNA-seq pipeline, these workflows don't produce single cell fasta's from the fastq for the whole sequencing run.